Custom G4 Mirage container.

 Mirage has also introduced the RSL TRAP System, which you can find out more about at this video link.

-Current turnaround time is 6-15 weeks.
-The longer timeframe is for orders with TieDye or the new TRAP RSL MARD System.
+Current turnaround time is 6 weeks.
+There is a longer timeframe for orders with TieDye.
 Shorter turnaround times are available for a range of additional rush fees.
 Mirage does keep several new stock rigs for immediate shipment.
 See the Mirage Facebook page for the current list of containers at this link and then contact ChutingStar for pricing.

 Mirage G4 Features: